Frequently Asked Questions

 Order books and other merchandise around the clock from the Barnes & Noble Campus Store, located in the Farrell Student and Community Center.
 Be sure to take advantage of the textbook pre-order program!
 The Campus Store offers friendly service, competitive prices and a year-round buy-back program.
 Visit today, or call 607-746-4760 for more information.

 Bronco Web is the online system that SUNY Delhi students use to: register for classes, review their class schedule, manage their financial aid account, view final grades, monitor student account information and even keep in touch with other alums after they've graduated.
 Parents can also use this valuable resource if they know their student's Student ID or Social Security # plus six-digit PIN.
 You can access Bronco Web by visiting Delhi Logins then clicking on the link for Bronco Web Online.

 To find out a student's class schedule

-What if I'm seeking important information about my student without the Internet?
+What if I'm seeking important information about my student without access to the Internet?

 You are always welcome to call the Parent Help Line at 607-746-4505 or any campus department (see Quick Reference Directory).
 But please be advised that certain information, such as your student's grades, cannot be released to you (pursuant to The Family Educational Rights and Privacy Act of 1974) unless an Information Release Form has been completed by your student and is on file with the Registrar's Office.
 Student Information Release Forms are available in the Registrar's Office, 124 Bush Hall, and must be signed by the student.